-Impacted teeth are generally more susceptible to tooth decay and will likewise promote gum disease as they make it harder to keep good dental hygiene.
-Ultimately, impacted wisdom teeth can endanger adjacent teeth, oral health, and your overall wellbeing.
+Impacted teeth are generally more susceptible to tooth decay and will likewise promote gum disease as they make it harder to maintain good dental hygiene.
+Ultimately, impacted wisdom teeth can endanger adjacent teeth, oral health, and your overall well-being.

 Can Wisdom Teeth Shift Your Teeth’ Position?